 It´s the first time the Holy See takes part in the Architecture Biennale.
 Curator Francesco Dal Co invited 10 architects to design chapels.
 Located is the Holy See Pavillion on San Giogio Maggiore Island in a huge park owned by a private fondation.
 The 11. space is designed by Francesco Magnani and Traudy Pelzel to show the drawings of Gunnar Asplund, who build 1920 the famous Skogskapellet, the Woodland Chapel in Stockholm.

-FRANCESCO CELLINI (Italy) with Panariagroup: „This is not a project for a chapel: it is a reflection on this theme developed by a respectful architect who is not a believer.
+FRANCESCO CELLINI (Italy) with Panariagroup on their contribution for the Holy See pavillon: „This is not a project for a chapel: it is a reflection on this theme developed by a respectful architect who is not a believer.
 An architect guided by the intuition that any chapel is already inherently the physical embodiment of an idea, or a symbol, rather than a building truly intended as a space of ritual.
 Leaving aside examples it would be most correct to refer to as small churches, nevertheless capable of hosting a religious function (Asplund’s chapel, for example), or noble or cemeterial examples with the primary function of social representation, we are left with the others, the majority: isolated in cities or in the countryside; the most fascinating, beloved and problematic.
 Too small to host a mass, except outside and to commemorate a particular anniversary, even when they contain an altar and in some cases an indispensable ambone (or lectern), they are all characterized by a dedication and, in almost all cases, a corresponding icon.“

 JAVIER CORVALAN (Paraguay) with Simeon: A Normadic Chapel